 It certainly is a pros and cons debate.
 A company adopting Clojure - or any non-mainstream yet modern and well-regarded technology - is putting a flag down stating that the choice of technology matters to them.
-On the back of this they will typically attract developers searching for an endorsement of the tools that they use, to know that ultimately the quality of software they build matters beyond the superficial.
+On the back of this they will typically attract developers searching for an endorsement of the tools that they use, to know that ultimately the quality of software they build matters.

 If companies take the next step of supporting the tech community by sponsoring conferences and meet-ups, then they will generally profit through the calibre of their inbound hires.

 The nuance - as I have personally experienced - is that you need developers who are also similarly motivated to deliver working software for the business.
 You need developers who are both smart and get things done.
 Technologies built fastidiously on sound engineering principles will attract a range of developers; the challenge is to filter through the candidates who possess a healthy balance of perspective when it comes to delivery.

 Employers will often find a large appetite in developers wanting to learn Clojure.
 This can be the case with existing employees or with new joiners.

 Signal Media demonstrate this point by training their data scientists in Clojure: "We believe every data scientist is a developer - every one of our researchers will pass a 4Clojure test (for example do 20 exercises in four days).
 Everyone from the research side has enjoyed learning a new language, Clojure is easy to learn."

 There is certainly a theme of employers upskilling their existing developers towards using Clojure, rather than hiring seasoned Clojure developers from the get-go.
 As in our interview with Telenor:"We look for good developers, not necessarily Clojure developers.
 We look for people with experience of functional programming and an interest in learning languages."